Home » You Are Bold When You Bold Your Email

 Net M@nners Site Visitor

 As usual, my email address was not whitelisted (as I ask buyers to do), and the download link email was in their junk/spam box the whole time.
-I even have a note to check on the contact form they used.
+I even have a note to check the contact form they used, but I guess they didn’t.

 A snarky, demanding tone, right?
 With the cherry on the top by bolding just two words with a dash of extra question marks.

-There is no doubt that if you make the extra effort to bold specific text in an email, you are bold.
+If you make the extra effort to bold specific text in an email, you are making a point to make a point.
 However, many underestimate how bolding certain words or sentences can emphasize an otherwise benign statement.

 Bolding only specific terms or phrases certainly emphasizes a point.
 To think otherwise is, well, silly.
-You’re bolding, so the bolded words have more emphasis.
+When you bold, you make that extra effort precisely so the bolded words have more emphasis.

 Level of Emphasis?